-- Maintenance – This is undoubtedly the biggest, as it’s an ongoing cost that helps keep your counters looking their absolute best.
+- Maintenance – This is undoubtedly the biggest, as it’s an ongoing cost that helps keep your counters looking their absolute best, but quartz countertops are relatively cheap and easy to maintain.
 When it comes to maintenance, quartz is best cared for with a simple soap and warm water solution for cleaning purposes.
-Likewise, it pays to know that part of your quartz countertop cost can involve taking measures to protect it from scratches, as sharp knives and other such objects can scratch quartz if proper care isn’t taken.
+But, you may want to consider looking into additional measures to protect your countertop from scratches — as sharp knives and other objects can damage quartz if not properly taken care of.

-- Installation Cost – Like granite slab, quartz is a heavy material and that may factor into the cost of installation.
-You will want to keep that in mind when you work to figure out just how much money you need to allocate towards putting quartz counters in your kitchen.
+- Installation Cost – Like granite slab, quartz stone is a heavy material, and that may factor into the cost of installation.
+You will want to keep that in mind when you work to figure out just how much money you need to allocate towards your quartz countertop project.

-- Edging – You need to consider the edging style for your new counters when you’re thinking about the cost to install quartz counters.
-More than anything else, the right edging adds a look that can complete your countertop’s look and really help tie the project together.
+- Edging – You’ll need to consider the edging style for your new counters as well.
+More than anything else, the right edging adds a look that can really help tie the project together.
 The number of options out there when it comes to countertop edging means that you’ll likely find something that fits your needs no matter what.
-Since the edge adds such a prominent look to the rest of the fixture, you want to make sure the one you pick is perfect for your counters.

-While man-made quartz can convincingly simulate the look of natural stones like marble and granite, there are also fewer upkeep difficulties (and at a lower price):
+Man-made quartz can not only simulate the look of natural stones like marble and granite, but there are also fewer upkeep requirements:

 - It is as heat resistant and attractive as stone but doesn’t chip or crack.